Wangwd233/3813ICT-assignment2/README.md

 This project use MongoDB to save data, the database has five collections, which are: users, rooms, socketrooms, and chatmessages.

 ### Collection users
-The collection users contain a list of user informations: username, password and type (admin or user) and this collection is used for user authentication, to check username and password in the back-end.
+The collection users contain a list of user informations: username, password and type (admin or user).
+And this collection is used for user authentication, to check username and password in the back-end.

+### Collection rooms
+This collection stored the list of all rooms (channels) with: roomname.
+The roomname is unique for the purpose of dividing different channels.

+### Collection socketrooms
+This collection have two colomns which are: roomname and socketid (unique).
+This collection is created for recognize and store the user status when the user join in a room.

-###
+### Collection chatmessages
+The collection chatmessages stores all chat messages send by users, it has three colomns: room (roomname), user (username), message.
+This collection is created for storing all chat messages and who (user) in which room send it.
+It waits the server to check and get the chat history for a room.